Mradulverma06/nftCreator/README.md

 - getnft(env: Env, id: u64) -> DigiNft
   - **Parameters**:
-    - `id`: The ID of the NFT to retrieve.
+    - id: The ID of the NFT to retrieve.
-  - **Returns**: The `DigiNft` instance associated with the given ID.
+  - **Returns**: The DigiNft instance associated with the given ID.
   - **Description**: Fetches the NFT details from the blockchain.
-If the NFT does not exist, it returns a default `DigiNft` with "Invalid" values.
+If the NFT does not exist, it returns a default DigiNft with "Invalid" values.